smetanadvorak/myo_ecn/README.md

 pip install https://github.com/smetanadvorak/myo-python/tarball/master
 ```
 ### 4. Setup the _myo-ecn_ package
-Download this project, put it in an appropriate directory on your disk.
+[Download](https://github.com/smetanadvorak/myo_ecn/tarball/master) this project and put it in an appropriate directory on your disk.
 In command window, navigate to this project's folder and run:
 ```
 pip install -e .